Mayoral elections in Hartford, Connecticut

 Elections are currently held every four years to elect the mayor of Hartford, Connecticut.

-Until 1969, rather than being individually elected, a mayor was chosen from among the members of The Hartford City Council.
-From 1969 onward, partisan direct elections have been held to sleet the city's mayor.
+From 1947 until 1969, rather than being individually elected, a mayor was chosen from among the members of Hartford's city council.
+Both prior and subsequent to this, partisan direct elections have been held to sleet the city's mayor.

 Elections were originally to two year terms.
-On November 5, 2002, residents of Hartford voted to make changes to the Hartford City Charter, which would take effect on January 1, 2004.
-Among these changes was the extension of mayoral terms to four years.
+On November 5, 2002, residents of Hartford voted to make changes to the Hartford City Charter taking effect on January 1, 2004, including extending mayoral terms to four years.

 1935

 General election result

 Mayor-elect Pilgard died at St. Francis Hospital in Hartford (Saint Francis Hospital & Medical Center) on November 14, 1935.
 On December 3, 1935, by a 14-6 vote, the city council chose Thomas J. Spellacy to finish Pilgard's term in office.